 "How can I tell you what I think till I see what I say?"

 (E. M. Forster, Aspects of the Novel, 1927)

 The students will often be assigned to do research, readings and produce sketches for analysis and understanding of texts and cases, and for documenting and researching into design ideas.
 You are required to keep all your studies (sketches, notes, etc.) well documented and organized; either in ADS(s), a sketch book, a project log, or in any other form.
-Throughout the semester you will be asked to scan and post your assigned studies on your weblog to be graded, but in the end of the semester you will be asked to hand them all in a single, well-organized form, to be included in the overall grade.
+Throughout the semester you will be asked to scan and post your assigned studies on your weblog to be graded, but in the end of the semester you will be asked to hand the documentation of the research & design process (and not the jury presentations) in a single, well-organized form, to be included in the overall grade.